 Need-based aid is administered through the Office of Student Financial Services.
 The amount of aid awarded is based on the required financial forms and the estimated cost of attendance at Georgetown.
 The Office of Student Financial Services will notify you of your award shortly after all required forms have been completed.

-Admitted students should focus on completing final administrative and health forms, participating in registration/advising and starting their housing search.
+Admitted students should fulfill all admissions conditions first.
+Once fulfilled, students can consult the Enrollment Checklist to complete final administrative and health forms, participating in registration/advising and starting their housing search.

 Washington DC can be a challenging place to find suitable housing, so start your search early.
 Contact the Off-Campus Housing Office in the Office of Neighborhood Living via email at email@example.com or visit their website.
-You can also find useful information and resources here.
-The Office of Neigborhood Living is very available to assist both graduate and undergraduate students.
+View useful information and resources.
+The Office of Neighborhood Living is very available to assist both graduate and undergraduate students.

 Also, you may want to schedule a medical check-up with a doctor to ensure all your immunizations are up-to-date.
-You can access the Immunization form and student health requirements at: http://studenthealth.georgetown.edu/medical-care.
+Access the Immunization form and student health requirements.